AlexanderZhydyk/Email_manager/README.md

 # Email manager

-The Email manager allows you to create email account and automatically checking it with provided time interval.
+The Email manager allows you to create email account on Fastmail and automatically check inbox folder for new mails with provided time interval.

 ## Prerequisites